npm/npm/doc/config.md

 ### shell

-* Default: SHELL environment variable, or "bash"
+* Default: SHELL environment variable, or "bash" on Posix, or "cmd" on Windows
 * Type: path

 The shell to run for the `npm explore` command.